Sinapse-Energia/bootloader-stm32/README.md

 ddmmyy: Release Date

 3. Check if VxpY and ddmmyy are higher that actual stored version and date

+*Note
+The actual stored version and date are saved in the first positions of the first page of the flash memory.
+The bootloader from fabric has these values set to: "last_update = date_installation" and "version = Vp, for example 14 -> V1p4"

+4. If yes, jump to "Process - Download new FW", returning NEW_AVAILABLE_FIRMWARE
+5. If answer was different we jump to "Process - Execution handover to main program", returning NO_NEW_FIRMWARE

+## Decision - New FW available

+1. If answer in previous process was NEW_AVAILABLE_FIRMWARE, jump to Download new FW

+3. Check if VxpY and ddmmyy are higher that actual stored version and date
 4. If yes, jump to "Process - Download new FW".
 2. If answer was different we jump to "Process - Execution handover to main program"

 ## Process - Download new FW

-1. The file ended in .HEX will be downloaded if NOT EXISTS the file UPDATED.LOG inside folder.
-2. If file is downloaded, it must to be saved  beginning in position 0x08002800+MAX_SIZE_APPLICATION_PROGRAM. ( We have then three sections of different programs in Flash):
+1. If file is downloaded, it must to be saved  beginning in position 0x08002800+MAX_SIZE_APPLICATION_PROGRAM. ( We have then three sections of different programs in Flash):

 1) From 0x08000000 - 0x80027FF BOOTLOADER
 2) From 0x08002800 - (0x8002800+MAX_SIZE_APPLICATION_PROGRAM-1) APPLICATION PROGRAM